soteenstudio/bela/CONTRIBUTING.md

     Replace ``branch-name`` with the name of the branch you just created.

 6. **Create a Pull Request**:
     Once the push is complete, open GitHub and go to the repository page that you forked.
-There will be a button to create a Pull Request (PR) from the branch that you created to the BELA repository.
+There will be a button to create a Pull Request (PR) from the branch that you created to the repository.
 Click the button and fill in the PR description with a brief explanation of the changes you are making.

 ## Code Style and Standards
 To maintain consistency across the project, please adhere to the following code style guidelines: